 While studying law at Osgoode, Ryan won the prize as the top student in the acclaimed Criminal Law Intensive Programme, where he did a placement with the judiciary at a Toronto branch of the Ontario Court of Justice.

 Dedicated to social justice pursuits, Ryan got an early start in his advocacy career, arguing many successful cases and appeals in court with Fair Change Community Services, a student-led initiative focused on assisting homeless and street-involved individuals with their court cases.
 He carried this success to all levels of trial and appellate courts in Ontario, where he tirelessly advocates for his clients.

-He has represented clients at all levels of both Trial (both judge-alone and judge and jury) and Appellate Courts in Ontario.
+He has represented clients at all levels of both Trial (both judge-alone and judge and jury) and Appeal Court in Ontario.
+He has particular experience defending high level drug and firearm matters with complex search and seizure issues.
 Ryan represents his fellow counsel as both the Waterloo Region Director of the Criminal Lawyers’ Association and the local Criminal Defence Representative on the Bench & Bar Committee of the Superior Court of Justice.
 He is a member of the Criminal Lawyers’ Association Litigation and Intervention Committee roster, which is responsible for intervening in high level appellate matters.
-He is also a frequent volunteer with justice education initiatives such as the Ontario Justice Education Network (with the Local Justice Education Committee as co-Communications Coordinator and member of the Mock Trial Subcommittee), and is a regular guest speaker in multiple forums, including Youth-Police Dialogues in at-risk neighbourhoods.
-He has also curated a prominent media presence, which initiated with his frequent representation of clients in high profile drug matters.